Commander (order): United Kingdom

 Knights Commander and Dames Commander rank behind the most senior rank in each order, that of Knight Grand Cross.
-The third most senior rank in each order is a Companion (CB, CSI, CMG, CIE), Knight (KH) or Commander (CVO, CBE).
-Insignia include a breast star, a badge, and a ribbon.
+The third most senior rank in each order is Companion (CB, CSI, CMG, CIE), Knight (KH) or Commander (CVO, CBE).
+Insignia include a breast star, and a badge on a ribbon.

 Spain

 In military orders with extensive territorial possessions, individual estates could be called commenda and entrusted to an individual knight, as a de facto fief.
 Apart from cases where such a fief was ex officio linked to a higher office within the order, his style would then be Commandeur; this etymology is best preserved in the Spanish form Commendador, important in the military orders involved in the Reconquista such as the Order of Santiago.